Interesting and Fun Paris Facts

 Iconic Buildings & Architecture

 The city is overlooked by one of the most beautiful and iconic buildings in the world, the Eiffel Tower, or Tour Eiffel as the French call it.
-Measuring just over 1,000 feet tall, there are 1,665 steps to reach the top (unless you take the lift) and its covered in 20,000 light bulbs.
+Measuring just over 1,000 feet tall, there are 1,665 steps to reach the top (unless you take the lift), and it’s covered in 20,000 light bulbs.
 The incredible sculpture was completed in 1889, two years after construction began and was named after the head engineer, Gustav Eiffel.

-Paris has over 170 Museums
+Paris Has over 170 Museums

 Perhaps you prefer more artistic attractions, in which case, Paris more than delivers.
-The Louvre, is recognisable from its glass pyramid structure which was completed in 1989.
-The gallery houses some of the most notorious masterpieces including the Venus de Milo, The Raft of the Meduca and the Mona Lisa by Leonardo deVinci, which is actually the Louvre’s most heavily trafficked piece of art.
-In 1911, the Mona Lisa was stolen by Vincenzo Peruggia who was a former employee of The Louvre – he slipped it off the wall when nobody was watching and was caught trying to sell the work two years later in Italy.
+The Louvre is recognisable from its glass pyramid structure, which was completed in 1989.
+The gallery houses some of the most notorious masterpieces, including the Venus de Milo, The Raft of the Medusa and the Mona Lisa by Leonardo da Vinci, which is actually the Louvre’s most heavily trafficked piece of art.
+In 1911, the Mona Lisa was stolen by Vincenzo Peruggia, a former employee of the Louvre.
+He slipped it off the wall when nobody was watching and was caught trying to sell the work two years later in Italy.
 He was sentenced to one year in prison and led a relatively crime-free life thereafter.

 More Interesting Facts about Paris

-Architecturally Paris is one of the most fascinating cities with structures ranging from an obelisk in Place de la Concorde which acts as a sundial; to five replicas of the Statue of Liberty; the Arc de Triomphe which is a tribute to those who fought for France and is the Tomb of the Unknown Soldier and features in the Tour de France; and the beautiful River Seine which flows through the middle of the city and you can cross via any of its 37 bridges.
+Architecturally Paris is one of the most fascinating cities with structures ranging from the Egyptian obelisk in Place de la Concorde which acts as a sundial; to the five replicas of the Statue of Liberty; the Arc de Triomphe which is a tribute to those who fought for France and is the Tomb of the Unknown Soldier and features in the Tour de France; and the beautiful River Seine which flows through the middle of the city and you can cross via any of its 37 bridges.

 Paris is also an incredibly green city with 450 parks and gardens in the city.
 Interestingly, there are actually more dogs living in Paris than children.
 The city is divided into 20 “arrondissements” with 6,100 rues – or streets – the shortest one, Rue des Degrés, is just 5.75 metres long, in the 2nd arrondissement.